11 Best Spy Games in 2025: Top Espionage Adventures

 |

-Phantom Doctrine puts you in control of a secret intelligence agency during the height of the Cold War.
+Phantom Doctrine is set years after the Second World War, placing you in control of a secret intelligence agency during the height of the Cold War.
 As spymaster, I decided who to recruit, where to send agents, and how to dismantle a shadowy global conspiracy.

 Every mission carried weight.
 The wrong call could cost an agent, reveal your cover, or set your investigation back.